• Skip to primary navigation

 Tips

-• Whenever a recipe calls for spices, always add slowly and taste before adding more.
-Everyone's palate is different, and removing too much spice once added to a recipe is impossible.
+• Whenever a recipe calls for spices, add slowly and taste before adding more.
+Everyone's palate is different, and removing too much sauce once added to a recipe is impossible.

 • If using gluten-free noodles, I suggest cooking separately and rinsing the noodles.
 Then, add the noodles to the mixture right before serving.